vgurianov/uml-sp/docs/case_studies/fractal/fractal.md

 #### Generator
 The "AbstractNode" frame define "Generator" concept.
-Generator is object which realise next process:
+Generator is object which realise the following process:
 1. divide the line segment into three segments of equal length.
 2. draw an equilateral triangle that has the middle segment from step 1 as its base and points outward.
 3. remove the line segment that is the base of the triangle from step 2.